Meet the Fellows

 2016 | 2017 | 2018

-2020 marked the fifth year of Global Media Makers, and despite the COVID-19 pandemic, we continued our curation and support of the most talented filmmakers in the regions where we operate.
+Despite the COVID-19 pandemic, we continued our curation and support of the most talented filmmakers in the regions where we operate.
 GMM selected 12 Fellows from six countries to participate virtually in a Screenplay Development Residency in 2020.
 Then in 2021, another 28 filmmakers were selected from eight countries to participate in a two-week virtual program in anticipation of their LA Residency.

-In Spring 2022, and for the first time in two years, following continual postponement due to the pandemic, GMM welcomed to Los Angeles our Fellows from the Screenplay Development Residency and an additional 16 Fellows from the group selected in 2021, for a total of 26 filmmakers from nine countries: Bangladesh, Egypt, India, Lebanon, Morocco, Nepal, Pakistan, Sudan, Tunisia and the UAE.
+In spring 2022, and for the first time in two years, following continual postponement due to the pandemic, we welcomed our Fellows from the GMM Screenplay Development Residency to Los Angeles, along with an additional 16 Fellows from the group selected in 2021, for a total of 26 filmmakers from nine countries: Bangladesh, Egypt, India, Lebanon, Morocco, Nepal, Pakistan, Sudan, Tunisia and the UAE.
+In total, 33 filmmakers and 21 projects were supported during the fifth iteration of Global Media Makers.

 Whether virtual or in person, the GMM Fellows participated in intensive filmmaking tracks, which focused on screenwriting, directing, creative producing and documentary filmmaking, where they developed their current project through tailored mentorship with U.S. film industry professionals.
 In Los Angeles, the Fellows also had the opportunity to attend master classes, industry sessions, screenings, field trips, cultural engagement activities and explore the latest in immersive VR technology.